 Supporting our Veterans

-Having traveled around western Wisconsin and visited Iraq four times and Afghanistan twice, I have heard from a number of the Wisconsinites currently serving in our nation’s armed forces.
+Having traveled around western and central Wisconsin and visited Iraq four times and Afghanistan twice, I have heard from a number of the Wisconsinites currently serving in our nation’s armed forces.
 It has become very clear that in these challenging economic times we must do more to provide for the basic needs of our troops and veterans.
 I’m proud to have worked with my colleagues in recent years to support historic investments to strengthen veterans’ health care and improve care for those with Post Traumatic Stress Disorder.

 Fighting Veteran Homelessness